qunitjs/js-reporters/docs/frameworks.md

   4. module *a > d*

 **The above execution flow is the default one**, QUnit has also 2 options that randomizes tests execution:
-  1. the [reorder](http://api.qunitjs.com/QUnit.config/) option that on a rerun, runs firstly the failed tests, it is activated by default
+  1. the [reorder](https://api.qunitjs.com/config/QUnit.config/) option that on a rerun, runs firstly the failed tests, it is activated by default
-  2. the [seed](http://api.qunitjs.com/QUnit.config/) option that randomizes tests execution, it is disabled by default
+  2. the [seed](https://api.qunitjs.com/config/QUnit.config/) option that randomizes tests execution, it is disabled by default

 **The QUnit.config.modules will always contain the suites in the same order!**

 ## Jasmine

-[Jasmine](http://jasmine.github.io/) is another testing framework with builtin assertions.
-Tests will pass even without containing any assertion.
+[Jasmine](https://jasmine.github.io/) is another testing framework with builtin assertions.
+Tests will pass, even if they have no assertions.

 Tests are grouped in suites, which can be nested.
 Tests can be placed also outside a suite, then they will belong to Jasmine's global suite.

 To obtain information about the relationships between tests and suites can be achieved only through Jasmines's `topSuite`, because the objects emitted on Jasmine specific events contain only plain data about the test/suite in cause.

 Tests and suites objects contain always a unique id assigned by Jasmine itself.

 Test particularities:
 * tests have no `runtime` prop